 Wet Bag

 Traveling home with wet bathing suits can be challenging if you don’t prepare.
 Otherwise, you’ll end up soaking everything else in your beach bag.
-I like to have wet bags on hand, so we can just slide the swimsuits in there and not worry about them until we are home.
+I like to have wet bags on hand, so we can slide the swimsuits in there and not worry about them until home.

-In a pinch, you could also consider using large resealable plastic bags.
+You could also consider using large, resealable plastic bags in a pinch.
 Those should also keep your wet suit away from dry items in the bag.
-Just make sure you have enough bags to fit all of the wet clothes.
+Just ensure you have enough bags to fit all wet clothes.
 I like to have one bag per wet bathing suit.

 Swimming Diapers

-If you are traveling with an infant or toddler who will be going into the water, you’ll want to make sure you have enough swim diapers packed in your diaper bag.
-Check with the park in advance to see what the rules are because sometimes kids have to be potty trained to go into the water.
+If you are traveling with an infant or toddler going into the water, you’ll want to ensure you have enough swim diapers packed in your diaper bag.
+Check with the park in advance to see the rules because sometimes kids have to be potty trained to go into the water.

 Did we miss anything you bring to a water park?
 If so, leave us a comment!